Codifica208/iNGector/README.md

 ### Why another Dependency Injection module?

-Because we could not find any other simple and elegant DI module as AngularJS's one, so we took it's style and implemented a promise based simplest version of it.
+As we could not find any other simple and elegant DI module as AngularJS's one, we took its style and implemented a simple promise based version of it.

 ## How does it works?

-iNGector has two main methods: **provide** and **init**, wich are similar to AngularJS's DI *config* and *run*.
+iNGector has two main methods: **provide** and **init**, which are similar to AngularJS's DI *config* and *run*.

 #### The PROVIDE method